HMS Sutlej (1899): Construction and service

 Sutlej, named to commemorate two battles on the Sutlej River during the First Anglo-Sikh War, was laid down by John Brown & Company at their shipyard in Clydebank on 15 August 1898 and launched on 18 November 1899.
 She was commissioned at Chatham on 6 May 1902 by Captain Paul Bush, to take the place of HMS Diadem in the Channel Squadron, which she joined in late July after steam trials.
 She took part in the fleet review held at Spithead on 16 August 1902 for the coronation of King Edward VII, and visited the Aegean Sea with other ships of the Channel Squadron for combined manoeuvres with the Mediterranean fleet the following month.
 In October 1902 she escorted the damaged battleship HMS Hood from Gibraltar to Chatham.

-She was later re-assigned to the China Station and remained there until May 1906 when she became a boys' training ship in the North America and West Indies Station.
+She was later re-assigned to the China Station where along with HMS Iphigenia she was sent to monitor the Russian fleet sailing through the Singapore Strait on the way to the Battle of Tsushima.
+They arrived too late to do this although they did meet the Russian fleet the following day with Sutlej greeting them with a 17 gun salute. and remained on the China Station until May 1906 when she became a boys' training ship in the North America and West Indies Station.
 The ship returned home in 1909 and became flagship of the reserve Third Fleet until 1910.
 Whilst on manoeuvers off Berehaven, Ireland on 15 July, she had a boiler explosion that killed four men.

 A few days after the start of the war, Sutlej was assigned to the 9th Cruiser Squadron (CS) for convoy escort duties off the French and Iberian coasts.
 She was transferred to 11th Cruiser Squadron in Ireland in February 1915 for similar duties.
 Sent to the Azores in February 1916 and rejoined the 9th CS in September.
 She was paid off at Devonport on 4 May 1917 and became an accommodation ship.
 In January 1918 she became a depot ship at Rosyth and was renamed Crescent.
 She reverted to Sutlej in 1919 before she was sold on 9 May 1921 to Thos.
 W. Ward and laid up in Belfast.
 Sutlej arrived at Preston, Lancashire on 15 August 1924 to be broken up.